DominionDev-coder/Pixella-chatbot/docs/installation.md

 pixella --version
 ```

-You should see the current version of Pixella displayed.
+You should see version `1.20.4` of Pixella displayed.

 ## Running the Chatbot